magehigh2/main.ton.dev/README.md

 # README

 This HOWTO contains instructions on how to build and configure a validator node in TON blockchain.
-The instructions and scripts below were verified on Ubuntu 18.04.
+The instructions and scripts below were verified on Ubuntu 18.04 and CentOS 8.
 # Getting Started

 ## 1. System Requirements